-Gambit supports the Unicode character encoding standard (ISO/IEC-10646-1).
-Scheme characters can be any of the characters in the 16 bit subset of Unicode known as UCS-2.
-Scheme strings can contain any character in UCS-2.
-Source code can also contain any character in UCS-2.
-However, to read such source code properly gsi and gsc must be told which character encoding to use for reading the source code (i.e. UTF-8, UCS-2, or UCS-4).
+Gambit supports the Unicode character encoding standard.
+Scheme characters can be any of the characters whose Unicode encoding is in the range 0 to #x10ffff (inclusive) but not in the range #xd800 to #xdfff.
+Source code can also contain any Unicode character, however to read such source code properly gsi and gsc must be told which character encoding to use for reading the source code (i.e. ASCII, ISO-8859-1, UTF-8, etc).
 This can be done by specifying the runtime option '-: f' when gsi and gsc are started.